Hathi Room

 The prompt today encouraged us”to write a poem from the point of view of one person/animal/thing from Hieronymous Bosch’s famous (and famously bizarre) triptych The Garden of Earthly Delights.”
 See if you can figure out who I’m writing about (hint: its a figure in the left panel).

-One thought on “The One with the Blue Carapace
+One response to “The One with the Blue Carapace”

 Like